graphql/graphql-spec/Section 5 -- Validation.md

 ```

 since {isHousetrainedFragment} is used within the context of the operation
-{VariableIsDefinedUsedInSingleFragment} and the variable is defined by that
+{variableIsDefinedUsedInSingleFragment} and the variable is defined by that
 operation.

 On the contrary is a fragment is included within an operation that does
 not define a referenced variable, this is a validation error.

 ```!graphql
-query VariableIsNotDefinedUsedInSingleFragment {
+query variableIsNotDefinedUsedInSingleFragment {
-  dog { ...isHousetrainedFragment }
+  dog {
+    ...isHousetrainedFragment
+  }
 }

 fragment isHousetrainedFragment on Dog {